JudithterSchure/JudithterSchure.github.io/_posts/2022-03-30-Peers__My_propositions_.md

 Ten propositions, following Leiden tradition, with at least four about my dissertation, four about my field, and at most four personal statements.

-They do not appear in the Ph.D. dissertation itself, as is custom, but on a separate sheet in the printed book.
+They do not appear in the Ph.D. dissertation itself: it is custom to add them on a separate sheet in the printed book.
 So they are easily lost.
 Here, I try to make them easy to find!

 Propositions Ph.D. defense